Skip to main content

 Once you've selected your items, you can cut/copy and paste them using the toolbar, or you can drag them to a new location using any selected item's drag bar.

-You can scroll through selected items using the up/down arrows on the selection panel, or use the Filter button to hide all non-selected issues.
-To close the selection panel, click the x button on the right.
+You can scroll through selected items using the up/down arrows on the selection panel, or use the Filter button to hide all non-selected work items.
+To close the selection panel, click the button on the right.

 Flex Items

-Flex Items are special items in Structure that can be used to group issues, draft future Jira issues, add notes within your hierarchy, and more.
+Flex Items are special items in Structure that can be used to group work items, draft future Jira work items, add notes within your hierarchy, and more.

 You can use Flex Items to: